History of Johnny Depp in Timeline

 Loading Video...

-2020: Release of Minamata
+2020: Release of "Minamata"

 Loading Video...

-March 2021: City of Lies is Released
+March 2021: City of Lies Released

-March 2021: Appeal rejected by Court of Appeal
+March 2021: Appeal rejected in libel case

-In March 2021, Depp's appeal to overturn the verdict in his libel case against The Sun was rejected by the England and Wales Court of Appeal.
+In March 2021, Johnny Depp's appeal to overturn the verdict in his libel case against The Sun was rejected by the England and Wales Court of Appeal.

 July 2021: Director Accuses MGM of Burying Minamata